tylergneill/skrutable/manual.md

 (Note: “Encoding” here means basically UTF-8, and “script” means a distinct character set (e.g. Roman alphabet vs. Devanagari alphabet/syllabary/abugida).
 Thus, neither “Roman” nor “Unicode” are used here to refer to the “(transliteration) schemes” described below.
 For more on such terminology, see [here](http://indology.info/email/members/wujastyk/) and [here](http://sanskritlibrary.org/Sanskrit/pub/lies_sl.pdf).)

-The schemes used in Skrutable are all referred internally to by simple strings, namely, the abbreviations in the following table:
+The schemes used in `skrutable` are all referred internally to by simple strings, namely, the abbreviations in the following table:

 <table>
     <thead>